nonzzz/vite-bundle-analyzer/README.md

 If you're use a plugin that break the `sourcemap` it will affect the analyze plugin.
 I know it's stupid, But is the way to get the size close to the actual size.
 Like `@vitejs/plugin-legacy` don't prvide the correctly sourcemap for legacy chunk.
 For some reason, no analysis will be provided for those module.

+### Why when i specify analyzerMode as static and set openAnalyzer as false don't create a liviing server?

+I don't want to add new option to control living server.

 ### LICENSE